sunfounder/piarm/docs/source/ezblock/quick_guide_on_ezblock.rst

 There are 2 parts here:

 * :ref:`ezb_servo_adjust` allows you to keep all the servos at 0 degrees to complete a proper and safe assembly (otherwise you will probably damage the servos).
-* :ref:`install_ezbblock` will guide you to download Ezblock Studio to play with your robot.
+* :ref:`install_ezblock` will guide you to download Ezblock Studio to play with your robot.

 .. _ezb_servo_adjust: